- Lovely Village Location

 Local schools include the excellent Melrose primary school, the highly regarded St Mary’s preparatory school, and Earlston High School.
 The Borders General Hospital also lies just outside the town, and there are a number of churches in the area with Catholic, Episcopal and Church of Scotland represented in the town.

 Melrose sits in an easily accessible area and can be reached by the A68 or A7 via Galashiels that provide the links to Edinburgh or the north of England.
-The area is also served by the Borders Railway which recently opened and runs from Tweedbank to Edinburgh, with the station approximately one and a half miles away.
+The area is also served by the Borders Railway that runs from Tweedbank to Edinburgh, with the station approximately one and a half miles away.
 There is also a busy bus service with links to Newcastle and Carlisle in the South, as well as Edinburgh and the other Border towns.

 Edinburgh and Newcastle airports - both international, offer an excellent choice of destinations and are 45 miles and 66 miles away respectively.